RSE-Sheffield/GPUComputing.github.io/education/cuda-glasgow/dl/lab01.md

 Caffe offers a command line interface for training your models.
 The above command indicates that you will be using `caffe` to `train` the model with solver file located at `code/lab01/mnist_simple_solver.prototxt`.

-Two text files are needed to get a model running in Caffe.
+Two text files are needed to train a network in Caffe.
 A model file which defines the architecture of the network and a solver file that lets you choose the approach to training and optimisation.

 ## Implementing the model ##